March 6, 2019

 At Healthcare Associates of Texas, we understand how important it is for your health to sleep well.
 We can treat all types of sleep disorders and are devoted to helping you get to the bottom of your sleep problems.
 Our team of sleep doctors will work with you one on one to ensure you receive a proper diagnosis and the highest quality personalized care and treatment.
-Schedule an appointment or call us today at (972) 258-7499.
+Schedule an appointment today.

 The information featured in this site is general in nature.
 The site provides health information designed to complement your personal health management.
 It does not provide medical advice or health services and is not meant to replace professional advice or imply coverage of specific clinical services or products.
 The inclusion of links to other web sites does not imply any endorsement of the material on such websites.